When I search for new hikes in the Dolomites one of the most important criteria for me is the views-to-effort ratio.

 The route to Col De La Puina is passable during the summer and autumn months, between June and October.

-Being surrounded by valleys filled with larch trees – the only coniferous tree that changes colours and then loses its needles during the autumn seasons, this day hike really comes to life in the second part of October.
+Being surrounded by valleys filled with larch trees – the only coniferous tree that changes colors and then loses its needles during the autumn seasons, this day hike really comes to life in the second part of October.

 How to get to the trailhead